UKCSD/sp24-cse110-lab4/expose/javascript/part1.md

 Question 6: An error was returned since `discountedPrice` is out of scope because it is a `let` defined inside of the `for` loop block

-Question 7: 150 is returned since finalPrice is a `let` but its scope is the entire function block
+Question 7: 150 is returned even though `finalPrice` is a `let` but its scope is the entire function block

+Question 8: